SuhasProjects/PCA-HMM-Sector-Regime-Detection/README.md

 For each sector, the first principal component is extracted as a measure of **common movement among stocks within that sector**.

 This produces one sector-level PC1 time series for each of the 11 sectors.
+This allows for a separating of individual company news events and overall sector patterns.

 The sector PC1s are then compared across the four market regimes.